the-code-camp/sre-labs/labs/alerting/README.md

       description: 'Unable to scrape instance {{ $labels.instance }} of {{ $labels.job }}.'

   # Alert (as a critical alert) when no demo service instances at all can be scraped.
+  # Meaning
+    # - Sums all targets with job="demo" (ignoring instance labels).
+    # - Compares if the total is exactly 0, meaning all targets are down.
+  # Will match if:
+    # Targets exist but all of them are reporting 0 (i.e., down).
+    # Useful for alerting when a whole service is down, not just gone.

   - alert: DemoServiceAllInstancesDown
     expr: sum without(instance) (up{job="demo"}) == 0
     for: 30s